Synthetixio/synthetix-subgraph/README.md

 The Graph currently consists of a hosted service and a decentralized network.
 In the future, the hosted service will be gradually sunset after the decentralized network achieves feature parity.

 Synthetix currently maintains one official subgraph per network.
-Only mainnet is on the Graph Decentralized net.
+Only mainnet is on The Graph’s decentralized network.

 ### Hosted Service